serilog/serilog/README.md

 Back-ends that are capable of recording structured event data make log searches and analysis possible without log parsing or regular expressions.

-Supporting structured data doesn't mean giving up text: when Serilog writes events to files or the console, the template and properties are rendred into friendly human-readable text just like a traditional logging library would produce:
+Supporting structured data doesn't mean giving up text: when Serilog writes events to files or the console, the template and properties are rendered into friendly human-readable text just like a traditional logging library would produce:

 ```
 09:14:22 [INF] Processed { Latitude: 25, Longitude: 134 } in 34 ms.